 License

-Both Lua.sh and Sink have their unique strengths and serve similar purposes effectively.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Sink appears to have several advantages over Lua.sh, particularly in popularity, growth and activity.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, CSS, Vue.
 However, they differ in their additional technology choices: Lua.sh uses PHP, Laravel while Sink leverages Typescript, Nuxt.js.